hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ### Setting up

 The command for creating a bigWig file is fairly computationally heavy and so we will make use of the muti-threading functionality in `deepTools`.
-This means that we will also need to request more cores for our interactive session. *If you are already logged on to a compute node, you will want to exit and start a new session*.
+This means that we will also need to request more cores for our interactive session. *If you are already logged on to a compute node, you will need to exit and start a new session*.
 Note that we will ask for **6 cores, and also increase our memory to 8G**.

 ```bash
 $ srun --pty -p interactive -t 0-12:00 --mem 8G -c 6 /bin/bash
 ```
 Once on a compute node, begin by creating a directory for the output.

 ```bash